Mobile Gardening Ideas for Full Time RVers

 The wheels on this self-watering planter might make it more convenient to transport.

-For RV owners who are very serious about growing their own food, a garden tower might be a good option.
-As an added bonus, it has a built-in system for composting food waste which provides direct nutrients to the plants.
-There's also a much cheaper version on Amazon, though it doesn't have all of the features of the Garden Tower.
+For RV owners who are very serious about growing their food, a garden tower might be a good option.
+As a bonus, it has a built-in system for composting food waste which provides direct nutrients to the plants.
+There’s also a much cheaper version on Amazon, though it doesn’t have all of the features of the Garden Tower.

 Here's one RV owner's mobile gardening idea: